irayyamgit/simple/README.md

 Then an app will run in the development mode.<br>

-   This is a simple todo application using Reactjs where we can add the items, edit, delete the item and you can clear all the items in the item list.
+   This is a todo application using Reactjs where we can add the items, edit, delete the item and you can clear all the items in the item list.